MEMPHIS' HORNSEY NAMED RAY GUY AWARD WINNER ON ESPN IN ORLANDO

-SENIOR HAD FOUR PUNTS FOR A 55-YARD AVERAGE AGAINST MISSISSIPPI STATEThe Augusta Sports Council and Ray Guy Award are proud to announce Cody Mandell, University of Alabama, as the Ray Guy Award Player of the Week.
-Mandell had four punts with 220 yards, averaging 55 yards per punt in the road win against Mississippi State this weekend.
-Mandell had three of four punts over 50 yards, two of which were marked inside the 3-yard line and his longest was 63 yards.
-He had one touchback and had a net average of 53.8 yards per punt.
-Mississippi State's average starting field position following Mandell's punts was their own 11.5 yard line.
-The Augusta Sports Council presents the Ray Guy Award, given to the collegiate punter of the year at The Home Depot College Football Awards Show on ESPN.
-The Ray Guy Award field was narrowed to 10 on Nov.
-8. The Augusta Sports Council created the Ray Guy Award in 2000 to honor Thomson, Georgia native and College Football Hall of Fame inductee, Ray Guy.
-The Ray Guy Award winner is determined by a national voting body of sports writers, college coaches, sports information directors and past Ray Guy Award winners.
-Among the statistics used to identify the winner is net punting average, number of times a punt is downed or kicked out of bounds inside the opponents 20-yard line, total yardag punted, average returned yardage, and percentage of punts not returned.
+SENIOR HAD 45.2 AVERAGE; 29 DOWNED INSIDE 20-YARD LINE; 18 OVER 50 YARDSMemphis' Tom Hornsey was named the 2013 winner of the Ray Guy Award during the Home Depot College Football Awards Show in Orlando, Fla., Thursday evening.
+Hornsey was named the award's Player of the Week twice this season.
+Hornsey averaged 45.2 per punt this season, including 29 that were downed inside the 20-yard line.
+He had 18 punts of more than 50 yards.
+The Augusta Sports Council created the Ray Guy Award in 2000 to honor Thomson, Georgia native and College Football Hall of Fame inductee, Ray Guy.
+The winner is determined by a national voting body of sports writers, college coaches, sports information directors and past Ray Guy Award winners.
+Among the statistics used to identify the winner is net punting average, number of times a punt is downed or kicked out of bounds inside the opponents 20-yard line, total yards punted, average returned yards and percentage of punts not returned.
 The winner must display team leadership, self-discipline and have a positive impact on the team’s success.
+READ MORE ABOUT HORNSEY

 2013 RAY GUY AWARD NOTESAWARD FINALISTS